 The analyses described in Borchers et al. (2006) and Southwell et al. (2007) use the point independence method.
-Use the analyses in CrabbieMCDSExercise and CrabbieMRDSExercise to decide:
+Use the analyses in CrabbieMCDSExercise and CrabbieMRDSExercise distance projects to decide whether:

-(a) whether an MCDS analysis would have been adequate (and if so, why), and

-(b) whether a full-independence MRDS analysis would have been adequate (and if so, why).
+- (a) an MCDS analysis would have been adequate (and if so, why), and - (b) a full-independence MRDS analysis would have been adequate (and if so, why).